Suhasg1/codealpha_tasks/README.md

 ## 🌱 About the Project

-**Nature Group** is a full-stack e-commerce web application built as part of a Full Stack Web Development project.
-It allows users to browse, search, and purchase premium natural products including Dry Fruits, Spices, and Seeds.
+**Nature Group** is a full-stack e-commerce web application developed as **Task 1** of the **CodeAlpha Full Stack Web Development Internship**.

-The project demonstrates end-to-end web development — from a Python Flask REST API backend with SQLite database, to a fully responsive vanilla HTML/CSS/JavaScript frontend.
+The application allows users to browse, search, and purchase premium natural products including Dry Fruits, Spices, and Seeds.
+It demonstrates complete end-to-end web development — from a Python Flask REST API backend with SQLite database, to a fully responsive vanilla HTML/CSS/JavaScript frontend.

 > 💡 All product prices are based on **Bangalore market rates (2025)**.